Davy Crockett timeline from 1786 to 1836 and beyond

 John Sevier, Andrew Jackson’s elder rival, will die in obscurity while surveying recently vacated Creek Land.

-Chapter 8 - Life Goes On
+Chapter 8 - Life Goes On : Davy Crockett returns to civilian life

-David Crockett returns home from the war, no doubt a changed man.
+Davy Crockett returns home from the war, no doubt a changed man.

 The joy of his reunion with Polly is short lived.
-She dies from an unknown disease soon after David gets reacquainted with civilian life.
+She dies from an unknown disease soon after Davy gets reacquainted with civilian life.
 Crockett is devastated by the loss, but on the unforgiving frontier it’s not possible to slow down one’s life after tragedy.
 He keeps going like all frontiersmen must do.

 Crockett and his two small children move in with relatives.
 But this only lasts a short time.